 Whether you’re creating a logo, website, or magazine layout, leading is an essential part of typography that professional designers must understand and use to their advantage.

 By understanding leading, you can better control the way your text is read, leading to a more impactful design that stands out from the crowd.
-So take some time to get familiar with leading and experiment with different leading sizes and typographic elements — you might be surprised by what you create!
+So take some time to get familiar with leading and experiment with different leading sizes and typographic elements.

 What typography panel do you use in Photoshop to change the kerning, tracking, and leading?